 This is completely up to you!
 You can use any size you’d like to use.

-If you are used to using 0.5″ hexies and 1″ diamonds on a previous #fussycuttingsewalong (which are roughly equivalent in size for fussy cutting) then I would recommend going no smaller than 1″ houses.
+If you are used to using 0.5″ hexies and 1″ diamonds on a previous #fussycuttingsewalong (which are roughly equivalent in size for focus cutting) then I would recommend going no smaller than 1″ houses.